mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/2015/TSC-meeting-2015-07-21.md

 Minutes
 =======

-In attendance: Arnold, Campbell, Gigg, Hahn, Markvarsden, Peterson, Whitfield
+In attendance: Arnold, Campbell, Gigg, Hahn, Markvardsen, Peterson, Whitfield

 * Owen will handle the outstanding external pull request
 * For apt/yum repositories, the group is showing a preference for bintray.
 Stuart will try it out.